lunasec-io/lunasec/docs/pages/getting-started/dedicated-tokenizer/introduction.md

 * the Tokenizer Backend
 * Localstack
 * HTTPS proxy to Localstack
-* Secure Frame iFrame server.
+* Secure Frame iFrame server

 LunaSec will start with a clean database on every launch.